-- 1. Single-site permanent supportive housing provides site-based subsidized housing for people moving out of homelessness. - 2.
-Scattered-site permanent supportive housing provides people experiencing homelessness with a portable voucher or subsidy that they can use to rent units on the private rental market. - 3.
-Rapid rehousing provides 1-3-year time-limited rental subsidies and services to rent units in the private rental market, after which time period most households are expected to assume the full rent.
+1. Single-site permanent supportive housing provides site-based subsidized housing for people moving out of homelessness.

+2. Scattered-site permanent supportive housing provides people experiencing homelessness with a portable voucher or subsidy that they can use to rent units on the private rental market.

+3. Rapid rehousing provides temporary rental subsidies to rent on the private rental market, after which many households may be expected to assume the full rent.
 Some households may require continued shallow subsidies to maintain their housing after their rapid rehousing subsidy expires given the high cost of housing in San Francisco.